-The Dahrendorf Forum at LSE IDEAS and the LSE’s European Institute, in collaboration with the Konrad Adenauer Foundation, is delighted to welcome Annegret Kramp-Karrenbauer, Germany’s Federal Minster of Defence and recently elected leader of Germany’s governing party the Christian Democratic Union (CDU), succeeding Angela Merkel.
+The Dahrendorf Forum at LSE IDEAS and the LSE’s European Institute, in collaboration with the Konrad Adenauer Foundation, were delighted to welcome Annegret Kramp-Karrenbauer (often know simply by her initials ‘AKK’), Germany’s Federal Minster of Defence and recently elected leader of Germany’s governing party the Christian Democratic Union (CDU).

-What is the future of the German-British relationship after Brexit?
+In her lecture, Ms Kramp-Karrenbauer discussed the prospects for the future relationship between the UK and Germany after Brexit.
 How do we address the pressing challenges of international security, environmental protection, and sustainable prosperity in the digital economy while preserving our common heritage as Europeans?

 Born in 1962, Annegret Kramp-Karrenbauer (often known simply by her initials “AKK”) started her political career in 1981, subsequently holding numerous positions in her native Saarland and serving as its first female Minister President from 2011 to 2018.
 She became CDU Secretary General in 2018 before assuming her current positions as party chair later that year and as Germany’s defence minister in July of 2019.
 Ms. Kramp-Karrenbauer studied at the universities of Trier and Saarbrücken and graduated with an M.A. in political science and public law.

-The event will be in German with English translation.
+The lecture was delivered in German with English translation.

 About the hosts: